Every day, our talented faculty and staff arrive ready to engage with students who inspire them. Students are at the center of everything we do.

 Gretchen Orschiedt

-Gretchen was appointed as Walker’s director of advancement in October 2016.
-Coming from Trinity College, she initially served as director of development, and, more recently, as director of principal gifts and international development.
-Prior to Trinity, Gretchen’s career in education includes over a decade of fundraising at Cornell University and over a decade of work in admissions at Cornell University, Ithaca College and her alma mater, Wells College.
+Gretchen was appointed Walker’s Assistant Head for Advancement in October 2016.
+Coming from Trinity College, she served as Director of Development and, more recently, as Director of Principal Gifts and International Development.
+Prior to Trinity, Gretchen’s career in education includes over a decade of fundraising at Cornell University and over a decade of work in admissions at Cornell University, Ithaca College, and her alma mater, Wells College.

 English Faculty